toddledev/documentation/docs/12-workflows/03-recursive-workflows/index.md

 ---

 # Recursive workflows
 There are scenarios where you need to iterate over a list of items and execute a workflow for each of those items.
 Or you might want to create a countdown timer.
 For these scenarios, you can create recursive workflows.
 A recursive workflow is a workflow that calls itself (conditionally).
-For example, for a countdown you could create a workflow that decreases a variable, waits for some time and then calls itself again until the value reaches 0.
+For example, for a countdown you could create a workflow that decreases a variable, waits for some time and then calls itself again until the target value of 0 is reached.

 @@@ example
 componentUrl: https://docs_examples.toddle.site/.toddle/custom-element/example-recursive-workflows.js